"Culture and morale changed overnight! In under 2 months, we’ve had over 2,000 kudos sent and 80%+ engagement across all employees."

-Appreciate listening can be described as thoroughly enjoying what is being said by the speaker.
-Now, how does that differ from other types of listening and just listening in general?
-Well, appreciative listening means giving your undivided attention because you're personally invested in the speaker's message.
+Appreciative listening can be described as thoroughly enjoying what is being said by the speaker.
+Now, how does that differ from other types of listening-- like active listening or evaluative listening-- and just listening in general?
+Well, appreciative listening is a listening type in which you're giving your undivided attention because you're personally invested in the speaker's words and their meaning.

 More importantly, how the message impacts you, makes you feel, and inspires you is what distinguishes appreciative listening from other types of listening.
-In this instance, appreciative listening not only places the focus the speaker but the listener as well.
+In this instance, an appreciative listener not only places the focus the speaker but their own empathy, as well.

 Examples of appreciative listening include, but aren't limited to, are: